Samira

-Samira (also spelled Samirah, Sameera, Semira and Sameerah; समीर سميرة Persian: سميرا /ar/) is a Sanskrit, Arabic, or Persian given name.
+Samira (also spelled Samirah, Sameera, Sameerah and Semira; समीर سميرة Persian: سميرا /ar/) is a Sanskrit, Arabic, or Persian given name.
 In Sanskrit, Sameera or Samira (समीरः) is a feminine given-name, meaning "breeze, wind," or "Vāyu, the wind deity".
 Many anglicize their name to Samīr or Sameer.
 In Arabic, the feminine name is derived from the root s-m-r ("to spend the night in talking"), ultimately meaning "night-companion", "entertaining companion", "the one with lively conversation".
 The masculine version of this name is Samir.
 In some Arabic and Persian speaking communities, the name honors Semiramis, a historical figure and Princess, and later queen of Assyria.
 The name has taken on the common demonym of “princess”.
 It can also be spelled as Semira.
+Notable people with the name include: